 How to get an HVAC license in Massachusetts

-The Division of Professional Licensure Boards of Registration oversees the licensing of refrigeration technicians and contractors in Massachusetts.3
+The Division of Occupational Licensure Boards of Registration oversees the licensing of refrigeration technicians and contractors in Massachusetts.3

 To obtain a license, you must submit a license application and pay a non-refundable processing fee of $75.